 We found 10 orthopedic surgeons who accept Medicare near Anniston, AL.

-Dr. John Payne's area of specialization is orthopedics/orthopedic surgery.
-Dr. Payne accepts Medicare insurance.
-He studied medicine at Emory University School of Medicine.
+Dr. John Payne's medical specialty is orthopedics/orthopedic surgery.
+He accepts Medicare insurance.
+Dr. Payne studied medicine at Emory University School of Medicine.

 Conditions / Treatments